-- B7.1.1 Approval of programme (or pathway) discontinuation and suspension is the responsibility of Senate.
-However, to ensure that full consideration of any proposal to discontinue or suspend a programme takes place at both Faculty/Institute and University level, responsibility for this procedure has been delegated to the Directorate.
-A decision to request discontinuation or suspension should align with the objectives of the relevant Faculty/Institute plan(s). - B7.1.2 The request must be supported by the Institute/Faculty Executive Committee and the PVC and Faculty Dean/Institute Director.
-Following the completion of the Faculty/Institute stage of the process, the form, signed by the relevant PVC and Faculty Dean/Institute Director, is submitted to the Governance office for Directorate approval. - B7.1.3 Strategies for discontinuation/suspension (e.g. formal communication to students, support for students completing their studies, enabling students to transfer to a suitable alternative programme elsewhere to complete their award, and amendments to the University Prospectus and marketing) may not begin until the matter has been reported and approved by the SPSP and Senate. - B7.1.4 The SPSP will consider the request and will either: - a) Approve the request and recommend the suspension/discontinuation to Senate; - b) Refer the request to the Faculty and ask for further clarification: - c) Reject the request, providing feedback. - B7.1.5 Following the SPSP approval, the request is forwarded to Senate for consideration.
-The decision taken by Senate is final. - B7.1.6 Following a programme discontinuation/suspension decision, recruitment to all levels of the programme will cease. - B7.1.7 The Programme Discontinuation/Suspension form is located on the Registry Intranet pages.
+- B7.1.1 Approval of programme (or pathway) discontinuation and suspension is the responsibility of the Academic Committee.
+However, to ensure that full consideration of any proposal to discontinue or suspend a programme takes place at both all appropriate levels, responsibility for this procedure will be delegated to VCET or its nominated/equivalent body..
+A decision to request discontinuation or suspension should align with the objectives of the relevant Institutional plan. - B7.1.2 The request must be supported by the Associate Provost.
+The discontinuation/suspension form, signed by the relevant Associate Provost is submitted to the Quality Office for approval from VCET or its nominated/equivalent body. - B7.1.3 Strategies for discontinuation/suspension (e.g. formal communication to students, support for students completing their studies, enabling students to transfer to a suitable alternative programme elsewhere to complete their award, and amendments to the University Prospectus and marketing) may not begin until the matter has been reported and approved by VCET or its nominated/equivalent body. - B7.1.4 VCET or its nominated/equivalent body will consider the request and will either: - a) Approve the request and recommend the suspension/discontinuation; - b) Refer the request to the Content Area and ask for further clarification; - c) Reject the request, providing feedback. - B7.1.5 Following the appropriate approval, the request is forwarded to the Academic Committee for ratification. - B7.1.6 Following a programme discontinuation/suspension decision, recruitment to all levels of the programme will cease. - B7.1.7 The Programme Discontinuation/Suspension form is located on the Registry Intranet pages.